 Your First Workflow

 Welcome to Render Workflows!
-After early access is enabled for your workspace, follow these steps to register your first task and run it.
+Follow these steps to register your first task and trigger its first run.

-Workflows currently only support Python for defining tasks.
+Workflows currently support TypeScript and Python for defining tasks.

 As part of creating a workflow, you'll link a GitHub/GitLab/Bitbucket repo that contains your task definitions.